-In the National Associations of Colleges and Employers’ 2012 Internship & co-op Survey, it was reported that “of [employers'] 2011-12 expected new college hires, more than 40 percent will come from employers’ own internship and co-op programs.
+In the National Association of Colleges and Employers’ Internship & Co-op Survey, it was reported that almost 49% of employers will make full-time offers to their interns and that 88.9% of those interns who were hired are retained after one year.
 Four out of five employers report higher retention rates among their college hires that have internship/co-op experience versus those that had no such experience.”

 The Field Period program connects employers to students and allows for on-the job training before full-time employment ever begins.